thedavidmeister/xoroshiro128/README.md

   16))
 ```

-This approach is ~33x slower than xoroshiro128+ and ~540x slower than `Math.random` (due to the string manipulation, I assume).
+This approach is ~50x slower than xoroshiro128+ and ~470x slower than `Math.random` (due to the string manipulation, I assume).

+We can also compare the speed of float generation by passing the output of `rand` calls to `long->unit-float` against `Math.random`.
+In this case, xoroshiro128+ generates floats ~180 times slower than `Math.random` calls.

 Overall the use-cases for xoroshiro128+ in CLJS are not as clear cut as CLJ due to lack of native long support.